Jamar-Manning/tfrrs-scraper/README.md

 Scrapes NCAA Division I track and field performance lists from TFRRS going back to 2012.
 One CSV per season, all individual events, both men and women.

+Data feeds into the [tfrrs-dbt](https://github.com/Jamar-Manning/tfrrs-dbt) project for transformation and analysis in Snowflake.

 ## Setup

 ```